-There are a lot of ways to enjoy your leftovers: add it to eggs, serve it over mashed potatoes or toss it into a steaming pot of soup.
+There are a lot of ways to enjoy your leftover steak: add it to eggs, serve it over mashed potatoes or toss it into a steaming pot of soup.
 But why not turn it into an amazing appetizer or an exotic thai dish?
-Here are six ideas that will have you saving room for dessert.
+Here are five ideas (plus a bonus idea!) that will have you saving room for dessert.

 Steak and Horseradish Crostini:

 Slice a small baguette and place on a baking sheet.
 Melt ¼ cup butter with a finely minced garlic clove and drizzle over bread.
 Bake at 250F for about an hour, turning every 15 minutes.

 Slice leftover steak against the grain into paper-thin slices.
 Allow steak slices to come to room temperature.

 Combine ½ cup of sour cream or creme fraiche with 2 tablespoons prepared horseradish and a dash of hot sauce.
 Season to taste with kosher salt and freshly ground pepper.

 Place a slice or two of steak onto a crostini, then top with a teaspoon or so of horseradish cream.
 Garnish with chopped chives.